decentraland/documentation/content/creator/sdk7/3d-essentials/colliders.md

 url: /creator/development-guide/sdk7/colliders/
 ---

 Entities that have colliders occupy space and block a player's path, entities without colliders can be walked through by a player`s avatar.

 Colliders are also needed to make an entity clickable.
 Button events are based on the collider shape of an entity, not on its visible shape.

+There are separate collision layers for interacting with either the player's physics, or with pointer events, colliders can be configured to only interact with one or the other.
+They can also be configured to interact with custom layers, that can be assigned to whatever makes sense to the scene.

 {{< hint warning >}}
 **📔 Note**:  Colliders don't affect how other entities interact with each other, entities can always overlap.
 Collision settings only affect how the entity interacts with the player's avatar and button events.
 Decentraland doesn't have a native physics engine, so if you want entities to fall, crash or bounce, you must code this behavior into the scene, or import a library to handle that.